A&P: Adding stores that included grocery, meat, produce, and dairy

 A&P's success caused a backlash that threatened to destroy it.
 Thousands of mom-and-pop grocery stores could not match A&P's prices.
 While small operators had little political clout, they were supplied by thousands of wholesale distributors which had considerable political influence.
 Anti-chain store movements gained traction in the 1920s, but became stronger during the Depression.
 In 1935, Texas Congressman Wright Patman introduced legislation that would have levied a federal tax on chain stores.
 If adopted, this legislation likely would have ended A&P.

 While this legislation did not move in Congress, in 1936 Patman sponsored the Robinson–Patman Act that outlawed charging different prices to similar customers; this law passed.
 Patman then reintroduced his first bill.
-A&P retained a lobbyist and dropped its opposition to unionizing activities of the politically powerful American Federation of Labor.
+A&P retained a lobbyist and dropped its opposition to unionizing activities of the politically powerful American Federation of Labor (AFL).
 George and John Hartford also took the unusual step of publishing an open letter pointing out that the legislation would increase food prices.
 The tide of public opinion then turned against the bill, which was defeated.